cogstat/cogstat_website/best_practices_symposium/program.md

 _Ricardo Vieira (Central European University, Department of Cognitive Science)_

-(Install Python on your computer for this tutorial.)
+(Optional: Install Python 3 on your computer for this tutorial.)

 Classical statistical testing is seldom well understood, in great part because too much attention is drawn to the least important aspects of it: what tests work with which kind of data, what are the assumptions of test X and Y, when is one test more appropriate than the other, when are they equivalent, what are their caveats, and so on.